tallner/grit-java-ass1/_documentation/README.md

 Install the drawIO editor if you want to use or change the diagram

 How to run the show
-- The folder path for the gradebook file is hardcoded in Filhandler class String basePath = "C:/ProgrammingCourses/grit/javaprogrammering/grit-java-ass1/_gradebooks/";
+- The folder path for the gradebook file is hardcoded in Filehandler class String basePath = "C:/ProgrammingCourses/grit/javaprogrammering/grit-java-ass1/_gradebooks/";
   -->Change this path to relative path to run on another computer
 - Run the app
 - Now there is a continuous loop in Main running the UI and the logic